z6zhai1012/UART_TR-RR/README.md

 This design is designed to connect with APB-UART Bridge.

 12/15/2022 Update: Parity bits in RX is of no use.
-May add error line.
+May use it as error signal after modification.

 0. Inspired by https://blog.csdn.net/qq_43244515/article/details/124514416